lmorg/murex/docs/types/mxjson.md

 > mxjson is a format that is pre-parsed into a valid JSON format.

-mxjson isn't currently a proper _murex_ data-type in that you cannot marshal and unmarshal mxjson files.
+mxjson isn't a _murex_ data-type in that you cannot marshal and unmarshal mxjson files.
 Currently it is a format that is only supported by a small subset of _murex_ builtins (eg `config` and `autocomplete`) where config might embed _murex_ code blocks.